Tom Gamboa

 Thomas Harold Gamboa (born February 28, 1948) is an American professional baseball coach and manager.

-Gamboa has managed in the minor leagues as high as AAA (the Toledo Mud Hens in the International League and the Albuquerque Dukes in the Pacific Coast League), and coached first and third base as well as in the bullpen for major league teams (the Chicago Cubs and Kansas City Royals).
+Gamboa has managed in the minor leagues as high as Triple-A (the Toledo Mud Hens in the International League and the Albuquerque Dukes in the Pacific Coast League), and coached first and third base as well as in the bullpen for major league teams (the Chicago Cubs and Kansas City Royals).
 In September 2016, Gamboa was the bench coach for Israel at the 2017 World Baseball Classic qualifier, and he continued in the same role for Team Israel at the 2017 World Baseball Classic main tournament in South Korea and Japan.

 Early life and education

 Gamboa was born in Los Angeles, California, and now lives in Rancho Mirage, California.
 He was raised by his mother, Polly, and his step-father (whose surname he took), Jack Donald Gamboa.
 Gamboa is fluent in Spanish.
 He has five children.
 His son Brett is an assistant professor of English at Dartmouth College.

 He was drafted out of Notre Dame High School in Sherman Oaks, California, where he was a first baseman, by the Baltimore Orioles, but chose to attend the University of California, Santa Barbara (B.A., History, 1971) on a full scholarship.
 There, he played primarily center field, along with a little first base, for the Gauchos baseball team for three years and won All-Big West Conference honors in 1969 and 1970.